DarkArtistry/roax-scout-deployment/QUICKSTART.md

 ## Next Steps

-After your explorer is running:
+After your MEGA Blockscout explorer is running:

 1. **Monitor Indexing Progress**
    - Check the latest block indexed: http://localhost/api/v1/stats
    - Compare with your chain's latest block

+2. **Test MEGA Features**
-2. **Test Smart Contract Verification**
+   - Access the Smart Contract IDE at `/ide`
-   - Deploy a test contract to Roax network
+   - Write, compile, and deploy a contract
-   - Try verifying it through the explorer
+   - Check validator dashboard at `/validators`
+   - Test Blockscout SDK integration

 3. **Configure Production Settings**
    - See the main README.md for production deployment